May 25th 2021

 5 lessons for modern life from the Chinese art of self-care, Yang Sheng

-We’re all familiar with the term ‘self-care’ but not many people have heard of the traditional Chinese approach called Yang Sheng.
+We’re all familiar with the term ‘self-care’ but not many people have heard of Yang Sheng, the Chinese art of self-healing.
 It’s a central aspect of Chinese Medicine and means ‘to nurture life’ and is rooted in ancient Taoist (Chinese) philosophy.

 In the West, we take our good health for granted and neglect wellness and disease prevention.
 Yang Sheng is about discovering energy imbalances long before they turn into overt disease.
 It works on the approach of eliminating small health niggles and balancing the body to stay healthy.